← Resources · July 03, 2026

 • Space Activities Bill (pending): Provides a legal framework for private space activities; its absence has been a constraint on the sector.

-Connection to this news: The PSLV failures are not just a technical setback — they delay NSIL's commercial manifest and affect India's credibility as a launch service provider, making the return-to-flight mission institutionally significant beyond the satellite payloads involved.
+The PSLV failures are not just a technical setback — they delay NSIL's commercial manifest and affect India's credibility as a launch service provider, making the return-to-flight mission institutionally significant beyond the satellite payloads involved.

 Polar Satellite Launch Vehicle (PSLV)